Tealdeer Pages

 This table shows what their text file says the fields mean.

-Looking at the sample output, it would appear that the drive isn't present or accessible, which doesn't seem right so I just ignore everything but the drive name to find the right entry in the output and the index for use in invoking makemkvcon.
+Looking at the sample output, it has 2 for "visible" and 999 for "enabled", which doesn't match the expected values so I just ignore everything but the drive name to find the right entry in the output and the index for use in invoking makemkvcon.

 Copy Disc As MKV Files